duereg/manager-readme/values.md

 ### Work/Life Balance
 Feel free to message me at any time.
 I might not respond immediately but I appreciate the communication.

 I do not expect that you are going to work on the weekend.
-I might email or slack on weekends, but it can always wait until work begins for you on Monday.
+I try my best to never message folks out of normal working hours, but if I do it can always wait until work begins for you.

 Life > work.
 Make the balance work.
 I take vacations.
 You should, too.
 We only get one life.
 Don’t burn out.
 Take time off.